Pause & Holding Policy

 10. Exceeding Your Allowance

-If you exceed your annual break/pause allowance:
+If you exceed your annual break/pause allowance, you can still request breaks/pauses but:

 • pause pricing no longer applies